Duncan McCargo

-Duncan McCargo is a British academic who is serving as Director of the Nordic Institute of Asian Studies and Professor of Political Science at the University of Copenhagen.
-He is currently a Visiting Professor in the School of Politics and International Studies at the University of Leeds, where he was a faculty member from 1993 to 2020.
-Between 2015 and 2019 he held a shared appointment at Columbia University, where he was a Visiting Professor of Political Science and taught every spring semester.
-McCargo is also a visiting scholar at the Weatherhead East Asian Institute, Columbia University, and an associate fellow of the New-York-based Asia Society.
+Duncan McCargo is President's Chair in Global Affairs at Nanyang Technological University in Singapore, where is also a professor of English (by courtesy).
+McCargo retains an affiliation with the School of Politics and International Studies at the University of Leeds, where he taught for many years.
+Prior to joining NTU he served for four years as director of the Nordic Institute of Asian Studies at the University of Copenhagen.
+Between 2015 and 2019 McCargo held a shared professorial appointment at Columbia University, where he remains a visiting scholar at the Weatherhead East Asian Institute.

-He attended Sandbach School and later gained three degrees from the University of London: a First in English (Royal Holloway 1986); then an MA in Area Studies (Southeast Asia) (1990) and a PhD in Politics (1993) from the School of Oriental and African Studies.
+He attended Sandbach School and later gained three degrees from the University of London: a First in English (Royal Holloway 1986); then an MA in Area Studies (Southeast Asia) (1990) and a PhD in Politics (1993) from SOAS.
 He was an undergraduate exchange student at the University of Massachusetts Amherst.
 McCargo has also taught at Queen's University, Belfast, and at Kobe Gakuin University, Japan.
 In 2006–2007, he was a visiting senior research fellow at the Asia Research Institute, National University of Singapore.
 During the 2015–16 academic year, he was a Visitor at the School of Social Science, Institute for Advanced Study, Princeton.